Hulu with Live TV offers the most locals for NFL coverage, plus key national networks. Get 7 days free.

 With all the channels you need for NFL streaming, PlayStation Vue is a great choice.
 Get 5 days free.

-Are you wondering how to stream NFL games?
+Are you wondering how to stream NFL games for the 2019-2020 season?
 Or maybe you have a few questions about it.
 You’ve come to the right place.
 As a hardcore NFL fan myself, I’ve put together a detailed guide that shows you exactly how to watch NFL without cable, with no technical knowledge or experience required.
 You can be streaming games in just minutes (it’s easy and super fast to get started).
 Plus, I’m going to answer several frequently asked questions along the way in this guide.
 Keep reading to learn how to watch NFL games without cable TV.

 Simply put, this is everything I’ve learned after spending literally thousands of hours testing out all the different streaming services and platforms.
+As the 2019 season goes on, I’m continuing to test and evaluate all of the streaming options and will continue to update this article with useful information and tips.
 This how-to guide includes step-by-step instructions to legally stream NFL games without cable in an easy and simple format anyone can follow.

 NFL Streaming: At a Glance